loganj2chop/Stone_location/README.md

 - "Association Between Nephrolith Size and Location and Grade of Hydronephrosis" — directly relevant to this project's question of how location relates to obstruction severity.
 [Free full text (PMC)](https://pmc.ncbi.nlm.nih.gov/articles/PMC11857376/)
 - "Association between grades of Hydronephrosis and detection of urinary stones by ultrasound imaging" — stone detection rates across hydronephrosis grades.
 [Free full text (PMC)](https://pmc.ncbi.nlm.nih.gov/articles/PMC6115544/)

-> Tip: have the student keep these in a reference manager (Zotero is free) from day one — it pays off enormously when writing the poster abstract later.

 ### 2. Example Posters and Abstracts